wgsl-tooling-wg/wesl-spec/Imports.md

 import_collection:
 | '{' (import_path | item_import) (',' (import_path | item_import))* ','? '}'
 ```

-TODO: Restrict dots to only appear at the beginning of the path.

 Where `ident` is defined in the WGSL grammar.